UKCloud/documentation/articles/azure/azs-how-create-load-balancer.md

    - **Protocol** - The protocol that the rule redirects traffic for.

-   - **Port** - The frontend port that the rule listens on.
+   - **Port** - The front-end port that the rule listens on.

-   - **Backend port** - You can choose to route traffic to the virtual machines in the backend pool using a different port than the one clients use to communicate with the load balancer.
+   - **Backend port** - You can choose to route traffic to the virtual machines in the back-end pool using a different port than the one clients use to communicate with the load balancer.

-   - **Backend pool** - The virtual machines in the selected backend pool will be the target for the load balanced traffic of this rule.
+   - **Backend pool** - The virtual machines in the selected back-end pool will be the target for the load-balanced traffic of this rule.
 Select the pool that you created in the previous section.

-   - **Health probe** - The selected probe is used by this rule to determine which virtual machines in the backend pool are healthy and can receive load balanced traffic.
+   - **Health probe** - The selected probe is used by this rule to determine which virtual machines in the back-end pool are healthy and can receive load-balanced traffic.
 Select the probe that you created in the previous section.

-   - **Session Persistence** - Session persistence specifies that traffic from a client should be handled by the same virtual machine in the backend pool for the duration of a session.
-"None" specifies that successive requests from the same client may be handled by any virtual machine.
-"Client IP" specifies that successive requests from the same client IP address will be handled by the same virtual machine.
-"Client IP and protocol" specifies that successive requests from the same client IP address and protocol combination will be handled by the same virtual machine.
+   - **Session Persistence** - Session persistence specifies that traffic from a client should be handled by the same virtual machine in the back-end pool for the duration of a session.
+      - **None** specifies that successive requests from the same client may be handled by any virtual machine.
+      - **Client IP** specifies that successive requests from the same client IP address will be handled by the same virtual machine.
+      - **Client IP and protocol** specifies that successive requests from the same client IP address and protocol combination will be handled by the same virtual machine.

    - **Idle timeout** - Keep a TCP or HTTP connection open without relying on clients to send keep-alive messages.